jason-aws/guidance-for-okta-phone-based-multi-factor-authentication-on-aws/README.md

    Example: `cd /Users/UserName/Desktop/guidance-for-okta-phone-based-multi-factor-authentication-on-aws/deployment/Lambda-Authorizer`

+5. Run command: `npm init` to initialize the project.

-5. Run the following terminal command to download the latest Okta JWT Verifier Module.
+6. Run the following terminal command to download the latest Okta JWT Verifier Module.

    Run command: `npm i @okta/jwt-verifier` (node must be installed to run)

-6. Zip up `node_modules`, `index.js`, `package.json` and `package-lock.json` together located in `guidance-for-okta-phone-based-multi-factor-authentication-on-aws/deployment/Lambda-Authorizer` folder.
+7. Zip up `node_modules`, `index.js`, `package.json` and `package-lock.json` together located in `guidance-for-okta-phone-based-multi-factor-authentication-on-aws/deployment/Lambda-Authorizer` folder.
 Use the following Zip command on Mac/Linux.

    Run command: `zip -r Verifer.zip *`

-7. Go back to the Lambda Console
+8. Go back to the Lambda Console

-8. Click on the **Code** tab.
+9. Click on the **Code** tab.

-9. Click on the **Upload From** drop down and select **Verifer.zip** file.
+10. Click on the **Upload From** drop down and select **Verifer.zip** file.

-10. Upload the **Verifer.zip** file created in step 6.
+11. Upload the **Verifer.zip** file created in step 7.

-11. Once Verifer.zip is uploaded, verify you see the `node_modules`, `index.js`, `package.json` and `package-lock.json` file inside the lambda directory.
+12. Once Verifer.zip is uploaded, verify you see the `node_modules`, `index.js`, `package.json` and `package-lock.json` file inside the lambda directory.
 Remove any other files.

-12. Click the **Deploy** button if any files were removed.
+13. Click the **Deploy** button if any files were removed.

 <p align="center">
   <img src="assets/images/AuthFunctionCode.png" alt="Auth Lambda Function" width="1000"/>